La Vuelta a Espana 2015

 We take a late afternoon transfer to one of Spain's most loved cities, Cordoba.
 Our fine hotel is located perfectly to explore the UNESCO heritage historic centre and of course the world famous Mezquita cathedral-mosque.
 Take time to enjoy a flamenco show or relax back at our hotel's roof top bar overlooking Cordoba.

 We transfer out to start the day's ride from one of the most interesting areas of Andalucia, the province of Jaen.
 We have chosen to focus on the last half of the stage, not only because of its importance, but because it is just so beautiful to ride!
-After passing through the rennaisance town of Baeza with its ubiquitous churches and plazas we head into the natural park of the Sierras of Carzola.
+After passing through the medieval town of Ubeda with its ubiquitous churches and plazas we head into the natural park of the Sierras of Carzola.

 The stage is a summit finish in the middle of the reserve.
 However this category 2 ascent is not steep, just long at 20km.
 With a short downhill to give some relief, the final 4km to the line are more of a challenge.
 With VIP access at the stage finish and podium photos, the uphill will be worth it!